HackYourFuture/curriculum/student-manual.md

 **Challenge number 2: Children and family**
 Many of us are not living by ourselves.
 You might have children, or family members asking for attention.
 The challenge here is to try and create a quiet space, where you will not be interrupted.
 Of course, this is not always possible if you are a parent.
 But perhaps you can ask your partner or a friend to keep an eye on your children at least for a few hours a day, while you go to a local library, or study in a quiet room at a friend’s house.

+If you're struggling to find that 'flow', please contact your classmentor for some extra help!

 ## 2.6 Life happens <a name="life"></a>
 At HackYourFuture we know we expect a lot.
 You are learning things that many of our teachers spent 5 years studying in a fraction of that time.
 You will need to devote a huge part of your life to the curriculum in a usually less than ideal learning environment.
 Sometimes life will get in the way of this and there is no shame in admitting that you need help.